emiraga/wikigraph/README.md

 Mediawiki database schema
 -------------------------

-Main unit is called `page`, and each `page` can be classified into different namespaces.
+Main unit is called `page`, and each page can be classified into different namespaces.
 Two types of namespaces are important here: *article* and *category*.
-Hence each `page` can be of these two types.

 Page links can be between any two pages.
 Meaning that article/category can link any to an article/category.
-Category link has different meaning from page links.
+Category links have different meaning from page links.

 <img src="http://i.imgur.com/dJlSF.png" alt="" title="Hosted by imgur.com" />

 Gray links in above figure are ignored to keep things simple and since they are rarely used on wikipedia.
 Let me know if you have justification for doing otherwise.

-Page links are uni-directional whereas category links are in both directions.
+Page links are uni-directional, whereas category links are in both directions.
 An article/category *belongs* to a category and a category *has* articles/categories in it.

 Try it yourself
 ---------------